guzik912/guzik912/README.md

 ## Hello!
 I'm Karol, self-taught web developer

-<p>I've been a self-taught web developer for 2 years.
-I've focused on <strong>front-end</strong> development, mainly in <strong>React</strong>, but other technologies have also been used.
-Currently I'm looking for a <strong>Junior Front-end Developer</strong> position.
+<p>I've been a Web Developer for 2 years.
+I've focused on <strong>Front End</strong> development (mainly <strong>React</strong>), but other technologies such as: HTML, CSS/SCSS, JavaScript have also been used.
+Currently I'm looking for a <strong>Junior Front End Developer</strong> position.
 Feel free to contact with me!</p>

 ### Let's stay in touch: